gracee-chen/AC215_StyleMe/README.md

 ## Known Issues and Limitations

-This section documents known limitations and issues that users may encounter during deployment or operation, along with recommended workarounds.
+This section documents key limitations and common issues encountered during deployment or operation.

 ### Limitations and Known Issues